 Figure 5: IRFZ4NN VGS Max rating

 The most common figure of merit for any type of power converter is its efficiency, given as a ratio of Pout/Pin, where Pout = Vout*Iout and Pin = Vin*Iin.
 What is the converter’s efficiency at D = 50%?

-Since the Moku:Go is being used to both power the converter’s input and monitor the output, it is straightforward to get a power efficiency measurement by using the PPSU ‘Actual’ measurements and the Oscilloscope’s Math channel.
-Measuring voltage across the load resistor R3 and voltage across the shunt resistor R4, the Math channel can then be enabled and set to its function mode.
-This way, you can enter the power equation directly using Channel A as the output voltage and dividing the voltage on Channel B by the shunt resistor (in this case R4 = 100mΩ).
+Since Moku:Go is being used to both power the converter’s input and monitor the output, it is straightforward to get a power efficiency measurement by using the PPSU ‘Actual’ measurements and the Oscilloscope’s Math channel.
+Measuring the voltage across the load resistor R3 and the voltage across the shunt resistor R4, the Math channel can then be enabled and set to its function mode.
+This way, you can enter the power equation directly using Channel A as the output voltage and divide the voltage on Channel B by the shunt resistor (in this case R4 = 100mΩ).
 You can also choose the desired units in this mode for the Math channel as well.
 Adding a ‘Mean’ measurement to the measurements tab will then give us Pout.
 To get Pin, we simply need to open the PPSU window and multiple Vactual by Iactual.
 This gives us a converter efficiency of…

 Figure 6: PPSU 2 Power Monitor to obtain Pin